 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins with your finances.
-Without a reasonable FICO score, purchasing a house is more difficult and, you could end up renting for another couple of years in Farwell, Texas until your FICO score is acceptable.
+In reality, the home buying process begins and ends with your finances.
+Putting back your money for a down payment is great, but if you don't have a strong credit score to back it up, you could end up renting for another couple of years in Farwell until your score improves.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the factors in calculating your FICO score include:
+A low score is just that and often means you can't get a decent interest rate.
+Some of the pieces in summing up your FICO score include:

 - Payment History — How many late payments have you made?